 Continue reading...Links

 Good morning, folks.
 Conan might be going to Fox, Tebow’s throwing some balls around, and Jennifer Love Hewitt isn’t that excited about being single.
 Basketball starts this afternoon, so let’s get on with our morning constitutional: Whoo: Jobs bill passes Senate with 11 Republican votes.
 Paul Volcker, a former chairman of the Federal Reserve, is mad tall, has an office in the White House but hardly ever uses it, loves fly-fishing and cheap cigars.
 And he might be the key to solving the world’s financial problems.
-Whoever said you can’t get a fair shake on Fox News?...
+The Awl with a great piece on life in post-Castro Cuba:...

 Continue reading...Morning Consitutional – Wednesday, 17 March 2010